-On September 1st 2015, the French government lowered the cap on cash payments from €3,000 to €1,000.
+On September 1st 2015, the French government lowered the cap on Money in physical form such as banknotes and coins.
+More payments from €3,000 to €1,000.
 The new rule applies both to business-to-consumer and business-to-business transactions; consumer-to-consumer transactions are not affected.
 For non-residents, the limit is €15,000.

 France is one of the first countries to have introduced restrictions on cash payments as early as 2001.
 However, particularly in the wake of the Global Financial Crisis, many countries have followed the French lead as illustrated by the table below.
 In Germany, a plan to introduce a limit on cash transactions has been met with fierce resistance across the country.
 The economic weekly magazine made this their cover story in February titled “Save Cash”.

 These measures are generally adopted in order to reduce tax evasion and the shadow economy.
-In the case of France, when the government lowered the cap from € 3,000 to € 1,000 in September 2015, it announced that the measure was aimed at reducing fraud, money laundering and the financing of terrorism.
+In the case of France, when the government lowered the cap from € 3,000 to € 1,000 in September 2015, it announced that the measure was aimed at reducing fraud, The operation of attempting to disguise a set of fraudulently or criminally obtained funds as legal, in operations undeclared to tax authorities, and therefore not subjected to taxation.
+Money laundering activities are strongly pursued by authorities and in most countries, there are strict rules for credit institutions to cooperate in the fight against money laundering operations, to declare and report any transactions that could be considered suspicious.
+More and the financing of terrorism.
 It goes without saying that these objectives are both legitimate and necessary.
 And there is no doubt that some tax fraud is perpetrated in cash, but does it justify limiting cash payments?

-There is a debate on where to draw the line between the privacy and freedom of paying in cash and the security and traceability of digital payments.
+There is a debate on where to draw the line between the privacy and freedom of paying in cash and the security and The tracking of a product through its industrial or commercial life, by monitoring its location at all times.
+More of digital payments.
 But there are also questions regarding the efficiency of these measures: are the rules followed?
 Do they contribute to reduce fraud?
 Are they detrimental to the economy?

 Are the rules followed?